zf-fr/zfr-eb-worker/README.md

         'second_queue' => 'https://sqs.us-east-1.amazon.com/bar'
     ],

-    'events' => [
+    'messages' => [
-        'send_campaign' => SendCampaignMiddleware::class,
+        'project.created' => SendCampaignMiddleware::class,
-        'process_image' => ProcessImageMiddleware::class
+        'image.saved'     => ProcessImageMiddleware::class
     ]
 ```

-The `queues` is an associative array of queue name and queue URL hosted on AWS SQS, while `events` is an associative array that map
+The `queues` is an associative array of queue name and queue URL hosted on AWS SQS, while `messages` is an associative array that map
 a event name to a specific middleware.

 ### Configuring Elastic Beanstalk